BIRTH ANNOUNCEMENTS:

 1929 Jimmy Whelan

 Anyway – Whelen got in a single game as a pinch hitter on April 24, 1913 in a loss to the Reds.
-He batted for relief pitcher Joe Willis in the eighth inning and flew out to left fielder Bob Bescher (who, ironically, did die on November 29th – see below).
+He batted for relief pitcher Joe Willis in the eighth inning and flew out to left fielder Bob Bescher (who, ironically, also died on November 29th – see below).
 From what I gather, Whelen, the son of an Irish immigrant, had a crazy good year batting for Odgen in 1912 (where he must have met his wife, Laura Keenwright, whom he married in Salt Lake City that year) earning a shot with the Cardinals.
 He got his one at bat then was dispatched to the Minneapolis Millers in the American Association, but never hit that well over the next handful of seasons.
 He returned to Dayton, became a toolmaker for A.C.
 Delco, and worked there (and played amateur baseball) until illness took him away from his family and this world.

 1933 John Humphries